samkc-0/repl-template/README.md

 # repl-template

 a minimal go REPL scaffold with dynamic build-time config.
 This is a template for making CLIs.
-You can rename is at build time to something like 'myrepl' 😎 etc., and it will have the corresponding prompt + exit message.
+You can rename it at build time to something like 'myrepl' 😎 etc., and it will have the corresponding prompt + exit message.

 ⸻